Pedro-Roque/reswarm_dmpc/README.md

 py.test -l test_astrobee.py
 py.test -l test_mpc.py
 ```
-**Note:** that these tests are also running using Github Actions at every push to the remote repository.
+**Note:** these tests are also running using Github Actions at every push to the remote repository.

 ### Usage with ROS (Robot Operating System):
 1. Clone the repo into a `catkin_ws/src` directory
-2. Buiild the workspace with `catkin build` in the `catkin_ws` folder
+2. Build the workspace with `catkin build` in the `catkin_ws` folder
 3. Run the nodes `unit_test_<method>.py` to test different types of MPC strategies using `rosrun reswarm_dmpc unit_test_stabilization.py` or `rosrun reswarm_dmpc unit_test_tracking.py`.